A conservative Christian emailed me yesterday to share his idea that I should “back off from writing about the gays so much.”

 The reason I wrote about Anita the Christian Lesbian as I did is because I think it’s critical that whenever any one of us straight folk think, talk about, or talk to any given homosexual, we are very careful to move to the forefront of our hearts and minds the truth that a homosexual’s sexuality means absolutely no more to their overall understanding of who they are, or how they experience the world, than any other person’s sexuality does to them.

-It’s so easy for us to forget that though a person may be gay, that’s all they are.
+It’s so easy for us to forget that though a person may be gay, that’s not all they are.
 They have whole other humongously complex lives that have virtually nothing to do with their sexual orientation.
-Just like we do.
+Just like straight people do.
 Just like everyone does.

 Gays and lesbians spend every bit of their lives as bored as anyone else does, is really the thing.
 Being gay doesn’t make you exotic, or talented, or interesting, or anything.
 It just means that when it comes to .. well, you know.